On this page, observations of various kinds will appear that are related to big history teaching, as well as to big history

 15 : 488,553,449 years (life moves on land)

 17 : 70,351,696,690 years (long before the universe emerged)

 standing a reasonable chance of replicating a specific sequence of only 17 throws requires almost five times as much time as the entire

 history of the universe (supposedly 13.8 billion years).
-That is how improbable even that very simple specific trajectory is.
+That is how improbable even that very simple specific sequence is.

-such a very simple trajectory is already so improbable, virtually all processes in big history must be extraordinarily improbable
+such a very simple sequence is already so improbable, virtually all processes in big history must be extraordinarily improbable in

-in their specific trajectories.
+their specific sequences.
 Such a conclusion is much in line with Walter Alvarez’s argument, but perhaps even more extreme.
-As
+As mentioned

-But let us first raise an objection: one could argue that all of this does not matter, because the probability of the outcome of any
+first raise an objection: one could argue that all of this does not matter, because the probability of the outcome of any throw is

-throw is still 1/6 with any and every throw.
+still 1/6 with each and every throw.
 This is surely correct.
-But what would happen if at every throw the specific trajectory
+But what would happen if at every throw the specific sequence

 is connected to the outcome of that particular throw?